josueBarretogit/get_blessed_rs/README.md

   cargo install get-blessed
 ```

+Arch Linux users can install [from the AUR](https://aur.archlinux.org/packages/get-blessed) via `paru -S get-blessed`.

 Please feel free to suggest new features or report any bugs / inconsistencies